 In today’s fast-paced software development world, understanding and improving developer productivity is more crucial than ever.
 One framework that has gained prominence for its comprehensive approach to measuring and enhancing productivity is the SPACE Framework.
-This framework, developed by industry experts and backed by extensive research, offers a multi-dimensional perspective on productivity that transcends traditional metrics.
+Grounded in computer science principles and research, the SPACE Framework was developed with significant contributions from Microsoft Research, lending it both academic and industry credibility.
+This framework, developed by industry experts and backed by extensive research and previous research in the field of developer productivity measurement, offers a multi-dimensional perspective on productivity that transcends traditional metrics.

 The SPACE Framework was introduced by researchers Nicole Forsgren, Margaret-Anne Storey, Chandra Maddila, Thomas Zimmermann, Brian Houck, and Jenna Butler.
 Their work was published in a paper titled “The SPACE of Developer Productivity: There's More to it than You Think!” emphasising that a single metric cannot measure developer productivity.
 Instead, it should be viewed through multiple lenses to capture a holistic picture.